01 of 04

 03 of 04

-Rhizomes are also underground stems, but they grow horizontally - and often quickly.
-Many plants that we think of as aggressive or invasive, for instance bamboo, grow by rhizomes.
+Rhizomes are also underground stems, but they grow horizontally (and often quickly).
+Many plants that we think of as aggressive or invasive, such as bamboo, grow by rhizomes.
 But that doesn't make all rhizomatous plants a problem.
-The bearded iris, shown here, spread slowly and are easy to keep in check.
-If there's a plant that spreads by rhizomes that you love, you can always grow it safely in a container.Continue to 4 of 4 below.
+The bearded iris, shown here, spreads slowly and os easy to keep in check.
+The best option for growing rhisomatous plants is to keep them in a container or raised bed.Continue to 4 of 4 below.

 04 of 04

 Tubers are yet another type of swollen stem.
-There is no basil plate and the outside tends to be leathery.
+There is no basal plate and the outside tends to be leathery.
 Tubers have eyes, or growth nodes, from which the new plants grow.
-To propagate plants all you would need to do is lift the plant and cut off healthy pieces of tuber, each with about 3 eyes on it.
+To propagate plants, all you need to do is lift the plant and cut off healthy pieces of tuber, each with about three eyes on it.

 To complicate matters further, there are also tuberous roots, like tuberous begonias.
-Just as with swollen stems, these swollen roots store extra food for the plant.
+Just as with swollen stems, these swollen roots store extra food for the plant, but they do not propagate the plant.